Preventing Child Abuse

 Contact a Family Law Attorney at the Cate Law Firm

-No matter what family law matter you may need assistance with, we encourage you to contact our Spartanburg, South Carolina law office at 864-585-4226 to request a free and confidential legal consultation.
+No matter what family law matter you may need assistance with, we encourage you to contact our Spartanburg, South Carolina law office at 864-585-4226 to request a confidential legal consultation.
 We assist with divorce, child support, custody, temporary relief orders, and many other family law matters